digitalarche/AttackSurfaceAnalyzer/README.md

 - Event Logs (New!)
 - Firewall Settings (New!)

-All data collected is stored in a local SQLite database called `asa.sqlite`.
+All data collected is stored in a local SQLite database called `asa.litedb`.

 ## How to Use Attack Surface Analyzer